majodev/cryptocat/src/node-webkit/README.md

 	- Use some grunt magic (see [Gruntfile.js](Gruntfile.js))!
 	- Constant remote path where the most up-to-date versions of Cryptocat will live, the urls to the newer versions in the remote `package.json` need to be automatically updated in the local `package.json` (se `REMOTE_UPDATE_DIR` in the [Gruntfile.js](Gruntfile.js))
 	- Version prefixes will be automatically added to the zipped release file for each platform e.g. `Cryptocat_linux32_v2.2.2.tar.gz` (quite limited yet, I feel the Crytocat team definitely wants to use GitHub releases (I still need to add version folder prefixes))
+	- Signing the updates takes place automatically and signature is appended to `package.json`'s update manifest data.
+For more information [see `dsa/README.md`](dsa/README.md)

 ## Bugs
 - *fatal error*: `TypeError: Cannot read property 'muc' of null at eval (.../js/cryptocat.js:1310:29)` ~~can freeze app~~ logs error (to reproduce: 1. join any room, 2. send some messages, 3. leave, 4. error)